DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 set regarding the collection and use of personal data, and also business practices and advertising schemes.
 First steps towards a renegotiation of search engines are seen on various levels.
-A new data protection law is currently being negotiated in the E.U..
+A new data protection law is currently being negotiated in the E.U.
 More critical media debates on Google, Facebook, Amazon, and other IT companies are seen due to the increase of tracking methods, privacy violations, illicit practices of scraping WiFi data, and possible collaborations with secret services.